Carol Channing: Television

 In 1993, she poked fun at herself in an episode of The Nanny.
 The episode "Smoke Gets in Your Lies" shows the producer auditioning for a new musical, and Channing, playing herself, is trying out.
 Just after the producer announces he wants a stage presence that is instantly recognizable to the entire country, Channing begins with her signature "Hello, Dolly!", but he stops her with a resounding "Next!".

 In January 2003, Channing recorded the audiobook of her best-selling autobiography Just Lucky, I Guess: A Memoir of Sorts, directed and produced by Steve Garrin at VideoActive Productions in New York City.
 It was during the recording sessions that she received a phone call from her childhood sweetheart Harry Kullijian that rekindled their romance and led to their marriage a few months later.
 In January 2008, the documentary Carol Channing: Larger Than Life (which chronicles Channing's life and career) was released.

+In January 2006 Channing made a guest appearance as herself on the adult animated comedy Family Guy.
+She appeared in a scene where she was in a boxing match between her and professional boxer Mike Tyson.
+Brian bets on Tyson and loses, as Channing kept getting up no matter how many times Tyson knocks her down and Tyson passed out due to exhaustion.
+In a later interview, she revealed that the show's writers initially asked her to say a specific curse word, which she refused, compromising on the word "friggen" instead.
+"I did an episode of 'Family Guy', in which they wanted me to say the F-word.
+You know that one?
+Well, I refused.
+We finally agreed that I would say 'friggen'… That was our compromise.
+And I think it was just as funny as the other".